Technical Committee (TC) Reconfigurable Radio Systems (RRS) Activity Report 2020

 Responsible for the standardization of Reconfigurable Radio Systems (RRS), including reconfigurable equipment architecture and Cognitive Radio.

-Look out for in 2020 – TC RRS work in progress
+Look out for in 2021 – TC RRS work in progress:

-- Technical Specification (TS) on Radio Interface Engine (RIE) Part 2: Architecture
+- Revision to Technical Specification TS 103 655-1 on Radio Interface Engine (RIE); Part 1: Technical requirements

-- Revisions to TR on RIE feasibility study – description of new use cases, including location based enabling of the radio interface
+- Revision to Technical Report TR 103 587: Feasibility study of Radio Interface Engine (RIE), with new use cases including location based enabling of the radio interface